em-ess/saveur/README.md

 - UI if we want to share with other people if they want his recommendations

 ## Tech
+- Nextjs
-- Nextjs?
+- Supabase
-- Supabase?
+- MongoDB
-- MongoDB?
-SQLite?
+- HeroUI